The Suicide Squad: Everything You Need to Know

 Watch the New Suicide Squad Trailer!

-While this first real trailer for THE SUICIDE SQUAD doesn't tell us too much about the story in the movie, it does introduce a whole bunch of new characters, like Peacemaker, King Shark, Bloodsport, and Polka Dot Man, as it reintroduces Harley Quinn, Amanda Waller, Captain Boomerang, and Rick Flagg.
+While this trailer for THE SUICIDE SQUAD doesn't reveal too much about the story in the movie, it does introduce a whole bunch of new characters, like Peacemaker, King Shark, Bloodsport, and Polka Dot Man, as it reintroduces Harley Quinn, Amanda Waller, Captain Boomerang, and Rick Flagg.

 More importantly, it gives us a taste of how weird this movie is likely to be, and how it will incorporate humor into an adventure that is as darkly unpredictable as we've come to expect from DC movies.
 With a giant walking shark who likes to eat people as part of the story, THE SUICIDE SQUAD isn't exactly going to be realistic, but it looks like it will be memorable!